 Parenting changes as children age – from the hands-on care of babies to supporting older children’s educational, sporting and cultural development.
 The New Zealand Parent Teacher Association started in the 1950s and brought parents into schools in a voluntary capacity.
 In the 1960s and 1970s mother helpers were common in New Zealand primary schools.
 This later decreased as more mothers went into paid work.
 From the 1990s parents were expected to assist with school management through elected boards of trustees.

 Parents often support children in out-of-school activities, for example as coaches and administrators for sports.
-Walking buses led by parents became a popular way of getting children to school in the 2000s.
+Walking buses led by parents became a popular way of getting children to school in the 21st century.